Assistance Fund for Contingent Faculty

 Supports up to three travel awards in the amount of $750 each for graduate students or first-time presenters at the CCCC Convention whose whose work participates in the making of meaning out of sexual and gender minority experiences.
 Please click here for submission information.

-Two $1000 travel reimbursement awards are available to scholars from Mexico, Central, or South America who have papers accepted for presentation at the 2013 CCCC Convention in Las Vegas.
+Two $1000 travel reimbursement awards are available to scholars from Mexico, Central, or South America who have papers accepted for presentation at the CCCC Annual Convention.
 Please click here for submission information.

 CCCC sponsors the Scholars for the Dream Awards to encourage scholarship by historically underrepresented groups.
 These groups include African Americans, Asian Americans, Mexican Americans, Puerto Ricans and other Latino and Latina Americans, and American Indians—persons whose presence and whose contributions are central to the full realization of our professional goals.
 CCCC offers to emerging scholars up to ten travel awards of $750 each, sponsors a breakfast for all award winners, and gives a one-year membership in NCTE and CCCC.
 Please click here for submission information.